This advisory announces vulnerabilities in the following Jenkins deliverables:

 X-Frame-Options: deny HTTP header to REST API responses, which prevents these types of clickjacking attacks.

-Code Coverage API Plugin 1.1.2 and earlier does not escape the filename of the coverage report used in its view.
+Code Coverage Plugin 1.1.2 and earlier does not escape the filename of the coverage report used in its view.

 This results in a stored cross-site scripting vulnerability that can be exploited by users able to change the job configuration.